Physical Commonsense Reasoning for Lower-Resourced Languages and Dialects: a Study on Basque: Data

 \subsection{BasPhyCo\textsubscript{west}}

 The Standard Basque dataset was automatically converted to Western Basque using a few-shot prompting strategy implemented with the Latxa-3.1-Instruct model \cite{Sainz2025InstructingLL}.
 Western Basque was selected for two reasons: (1) as a peripheral dialect, it exhibits substantial linguistic distance from Standard Basque, making it a valuable subject for comparative analysis; and (2) preliminary experiments with LLM-based automatic adaptation of GITA revealed a consistent tendency towards Western Basque generation.
 This methodology leveraged Latxa's perceived tendency to generate Western dialect while accounting for its perceived divergence from standard Basque.
-The conversion prompt will be provided in the Appendix (upon acceptance).
+The conversion prompt is provided in Appendix \ref{sec:adaptation_prompt}.

 Given that plausible and implausible story pairs contain identical sentences (with the exception of one sentence in cloze implausible narratives), the adaptation process grouped each plausible story with all corresponding implausible variants.
 The conversion prompt explicitly instructed consistent adaptation of repeated sentences across variants.
 This methodology ensured uniformity in the adapted narratives.